SecOpsPete/threat-hunting-scenarios/the-invisible-rdp/README.md

 ## ⚠️ Limitations & Considerations

-This investigation was conducted within the context of a CyberRange lab environment.
-While the behaviors observed (including external RDP access and suspicious use of `svchost.exe`) strongly resemble post-compromise activity seen in real-world attacks, it is possible that:
+This investigation was conducted within a CyberRange lab environment.
+While the behaviors observed — including external RDP access and suspicious use of `svchost.exe` — closely resemble real-world post-compromise activity, it is important to consider the following:

-- Some or all of these behaviors are part of a **deliberate red team simulation** or threat emulation setup
+- The system may have been **intentionally exposed** to simulate insecure RDP posture
-- The system was **intentionally exposed** to simulate insecure RDP posture
+- Some behaviors may reflect a **red team simulation** or **threat emulation scenario**
-- Certain anomalies (e.g., missing telemetry or SmartSignal-only detections) may reflect **lab configurations** or simulated data gaps
+- Missing telemetry or SmartSignal-only detections may be due to **lab configurations or data constraints**

-However, based on the observed persistence, volume, and pattern of activity, this behavior warrants investigation and is documented here for its instructional and analytical value.
-Findings are framed with these limitations in mind.
+Nonetheless, the persistence, timing, and pattern of activity observed suggest malicious intent.
+This investigation is documented for its instructional and analytical value within those constraints.

 ---

 ## 🎯 Objective

-This threat hunt was initiated after a series of failed login attempts were observed targeting `windows-target-1`.
-While performing routine investigation in Microsoft Defender for Endpoint, a manual pivot on one of the external IP addresses involved in the login attempts (`88.214.25.19`) revealed an **unexpected successful connection**.
+This threat hunt began after a series of failed login attempts were observed targeting `windows-target-1`.
+While pivoting within Microsoft Defender for Endpoint, an unexpected successful connection from the same external IP (`88.214.25.19`) was identified.

-The goal of this hunt was to determine:
+The goals of this hunt were to determine:

-- Whether a public IP address had successfully established an RDP session with the internal host
+- Whether a public IP had successfully established an RDP session with the internal host
-- Whether any signs of post-compromise activity or persistence were present
+- Whether post-compromise activity or persistence was present
-- How this behavior may have evaded standard Defender telemetry
+- How this behavior may have bypassed standard Defender telemetry

 ---